larslockefeer/obsidian-plugin-todo/README.md

 - [ ] Persist cache, on reopening only reindex files changed since Obsidian was closed
 - [ ] Filter items list view by tags / freeform search
 - [ ] Improve UI and themeability
-- [ ] Integrate with daily notes plugin to ensure unscheduled TODOs in a daily note are listed in "Today"